 How many vets does it serve?

 The Veterans Writing Project is twofold.
-There is a weekend workshop in April or May, where 40 to 50 vets attend a series of small, intensive writing classes.
+There is a weekend workshop in May, where 40 to 50 vets attend a series of small, intensive writing classes.
 About 25 to 30 mentors attend this workshop.
 But we don’t leave the vets after that.
 After that, a small group of Los-Angeles area vets meets periodically at the WGF headquarters, to continue to workshop their writing with industry mentors.

 How can I apply?